dgasmith/opt_einsum/docs/source/backends.rst

 Special (GPU) backends for numpy arrays
 =======================================

-A special case is if numpy arrays are required for the input and ouput, but use a different backend, such as performing a contraction on a GPU.
+A particular case is if numpy arrays are required for the input and output, however, a more performant backend is required such as performing the contraction on a GPU.
-Unless the specified backend works on numpy arrays this requires converting to and from the backend array type.
+Unless the specified backend works on numpy arrays, this requires converting to and from the backend array type.
 Currently ``opt_einsum`` can handle this automatically for: